Insurance companies owe a duty of good faith to policy holders – to people like you. Unfortunately, they don’t always fulfill that duty.

 Today, we’re explaining everything you need to know about insurance bad faith – even if you have no insurance experience or legal knowledge.

-When you pay for an insurance policy, you’re doing it because you want to be prepared for the unexpected.
+When you pay for an insurance policy, you’re doing it because you want to be prepared and able to make a claim for the unexpected.
 You’re doing it because you believe the insurance company will compensate you when unexpected events occur.

 If you can prove an insurance company is failing to fulfill implied duties, then you may be able to file a bad faith insurance claim.